lewisgdljr/toy_compression/README.md

 elias gamma and delta codes, Golomb and Rice codes, a ZigZag encoder to allow encoding negative numbers, and a variable-length integer encoder that's similar to the varints used by git.
-There's no real documentation, but you can probably figure out how to use the code by reading the test/test.cpp file.
+There's no real documentation, but you can probably figure out how to use the code by read1ing the test/test.cpp file.
 The test/testing.hpp file contains a simple unit test framework that is used in this project - I started out using Catch 2, but the long compile times (almost 5 minutes when I only had the bit reader and bit writer implemented!)